felipelouza/mm-repair/pagerank/Readme.md

 Then, to compute PageRank use the command line repagerank -e 1e-4 -v cnr-2000.mtx.rowm 325557 cnr-2000.mtx.ccount
 ```
 The command `../matrepair --bool -r cnr-2000.mtx.rowm 325557 325557` compresses the `cnr-2000.mtx.rowm` matrix.
-It genrates different compressed formats; the most compact one is ReANS which consists of the files `cnr-2000.mtx.rowm.val`, `cnr-2000.mtx.rowm.vc.R.iv` and `cnr-2000.mtx.rowm.vc.C.ansf1` that together take 2717846 bytes, corresponding to roughly 6.95 bit per nonzero entry.
+It generates different compressed formats; the most compact one is ReANS which consists of the files `cnr-2000.mtx.rowm.val`, `cnr-2000.mtx.rowm.vc.R.iv` and `cnr-2000.mtx.rowm.vc.C.ansf1` that together take 2717846 bytes, corresponding to roughly 6.95 bits per nonzero entry.

 Finally, the command line
 ```bash